oakmac/professional-clojurescript-curriculum/lessons/1060-namespaces-and-require.md

   - prefix all projects with a unique root base
   - "reverse URL" is recommended
   - it is common to use your name or company name
+- Nuanced, but important point: namespaces are how you **organize code** in a CLJS project, but they are only concerned with the code's **location**, not it's **function**.
+  - In other words, namespaces do not define the architecture of your program.
+  - Counter example: in Node.js it is common to "include all `\*.js` modules from a folder" at runtime.
+  - You cannot do this in ClojureScript.
+You must use `:require` and build the namespace tree for the compiler.
 - namespaces can depend on each other via the `:require` form
   - all of the namespaces for a project form a tree
   - by convention, the `*.core` namespace should be at the top of that tree